termuxhackers-id/INSTAHACK/README.md

 Instahack is a CLI-based tool with the main function of guessing password vulnerabilities on Instagram accounts, with the bruteforce attack technique via Instagram Private Api.
 Instahack can carry out bruteforce attacks like a user logging in to an Android application.

-This tool is only available for Termux Android users
+This tool is only available for Termux Android users and Python 3.11

 ### installation
 Quick installation for Termux Android